Learning leadership through play!

 But we as humans learn in many different ways.
 As social beings play and being playful increases our interactivity with other humans.
 From a learning point of view learning through fun and post event reflection has been a standard adult learning technique for decades.
 The emerging world of agile has embraced play as a serious technique to assist organisations to embrace Design thinking and product or service innovation.
 So how do we bring learning leadership through play into organisations and into our practices?

-In this – bound to be fun - session, Holly Cole Havens and friends share evidence that supports this notion and outline a handful of ‘go to’ activities that never fail to produce insights and the odd smile.
+In this – bound to be fun - session, Dr Pauline Lee and Holly Cole Havens share evidence that supports this notion and outline a handful of ‘go to’ activities that never fail to produce insights and the odd smile.
 Bring your inner child to this session!